EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Experiments

 \textbf{Evaluation Protocols.} To comprehensively assess EGRA, we conduct both general and long-tail evaluations using two standard metrics: Recall@K (R@K) and NDCG@K (N@K), where K=10 and K=20.
 The evaluation metrics are obtained by averaging the results across all users in the testing set.
 Model training is terminated early if Recall@20 does not improve for 20 consecutive epochs.
 For the general evaluation, we adopt the data splitting strategy employed in prior works \cite{lattice,freedom}, where each user's interactions are randomly partitioned into training, validation, and testing sets following an 8:1:1 ratio.
-All datasets exhibit a long-tail distribution in item interactions, making them well-suited for studying methods that targets at improving performance on less popular items.

-\textbf{Implementation Specifications.} All baseline methods, as well as our \textbf{EGRA}, are implemented within the MMREC framework \cite{zhou2023mmrec}.
+\textbf{Implementation Specifications.} All baseline methods, as well as our EGRA, are implemented within the MMREC framework \cite{zhou2023mmrec}.
 The Top-K value used to construct the item-item semantic graph is uniformly set to 10 for all models.
-For optimization, we employ the Adam optimizer \cite{kingma2014adam} across all models.
-User and item embeddings are initialized using the Xavier initialization scheme \cite{glorot2010understanding}, with the embedding dimensionality fixed at 64.
+For optimization, we employ the Adam optimizer across all models.
+User and item embeddings are initialized using the Xavier initialization scheme, with the embedding dimensionality fixed at 64.
 For baseline models, we adopt the optimal hyperparameter configurations as reported in their original publications.
 In our model, the learning rate is fixed at $1 \times 10^{-3}$.
 The item neighbor number $H$ is fixed as 5 for all datasets.
 We apply three graph convolutional layers to the interaction graph, while the item-item semantic graph is encoded using two layers for the Baby dataset and a single layer for the remaining datasets.
 The remaining hyperparameters are selected through grid search: $\lambda_{min} \in [0, 0.005, 0.01]$; $\lambda_{max} \in \{0.02, 0.03, 0.04\}$; $P \in \{5, 10, 15, 20\}$; $\tau_1 \in \{0.6, 0.8, 1.0, 1.2, 1.4, 1.6, 1.8, 2.0\}$; $\tau_{2/3} \in \{0.1, 0.2, 0.3\}$.